Destination Australia Scholarship

 How to Apply

 Domestic students: Complete an online application form on the portal below.

 Applications will be assessed in accordance with the eligibility criteria and supporting documentation.

-Applications with incorrect or no supporting documentation will be deemed ineligible.
+Applications with incorrect or no requested supporting documentation will be assessed on what is provided.

 You may be assessed as eligible but not receive an offer due to quota restrictions.

 There are no interviews required.

 - Eligible students will be made a conditional offer which is conditional on meeting the eligibility criteria at Census date.